This article focuses on nasty and manipulative games women play during dating and courtship.

 Do nasty power moves “work” sometimes?

-To answer that question, we go back to a theme I often described on this website.
+To answer that question, we go back to a common theme on TPM.

 These nasty power moves do work, but the real question is who do these power moves work on, and what type of relationship do they lead to.